-Irrespective of whether or not the update addresses the shortcomings on test material, this does not address the other shortcomings identified for the affected endpoints.
+Irrespective of whether or not the update addresses the shortcomings on test material, this alone does not address the other shortcomings identified for the affected endpoints (eg, point b below).
 Therefore, this information will not allow ECHA to remove any of the requests.